zenoss/zenosslabs/docs/zenpack_development/monitoring_snmp_device/device_modeling.rst

       - None (makes no changes to the model)
       - ObjectMap (to apply directly to the device that's being modeled)
       - RelationshipMap (to apply to a relationship within the device)
-      - A list containing 0 or more ObjectMap and/or RelationShipMap objects.
+      - A list containing zero or more ObjectMap and/or RelationShipMap objects.

       An *ObjectMap* is simply a `dict` wrapped with some meta-data.
 A *RelationshipMap* is a `list` wrapped with some meta-data and containing